 Arizona Limited Power of Attorney Form

 An Arizona limited power of attorney is a document that gives an individual (the “agent”) permission to handle tasks for another person (the “principal”).
-It must include the contact information of both parties, as well as specific instructions for the agent to follow.
+It must include the contact information of both parties and specific instructions for the agent to follow.
 The contract ends once it has expired or the agent has completed their duties.
-If the principal changes their mind or feels that the agent is acting out of bounds, they can terminate the agreement using a revocation form.
+If the principal changes their mind or feels that the agent is acting out of bounds, they can terminate the agreement.

 A limited power of attorney restricts what an agent can do while representing a principal.
 They are bound to the terms set by the principal and cannot act outside of the agreement.
-Since this form has very strict guidelines, it typically lasts for a shorter duration than other types of power of attorney forms.
-The document is no longer valid once the agent has completed their duties or it has expired.
+Since this form has stringent guidelines, it typically lasts for a shorter duration than other types of power of attorney forms.
+The document is no longer valid once it expires or the agent completes their duties.

 A principal can initiate a limited power of attorney for short-term, specific tasks.
 Examples include signing a legal document, cashing a check, managing real estate, or selling or buying personal property.